 Despite all the attempts to blame women or evolution for the ‘problem of childbirth‘, the problems related to pregnancy, birth and parenting arise when cultural processes interfere with (and complicate) the natural process.
 Despite all the knowledge and understanding we have gained about the natural, biological process, our human need to control everything, and diagnose and categorise, has led to a cultural process of accepted intervention and power-passing that leaves us generally distrustful of our bodies and fearful of the process.
 This is called The Nocebo Effect.

-Perhaps it is about job-creation and economic growth, if we rely on natural processes no one stands to make any money (though that doesn’t stop them trying, and ultimately undermining the natural processes as is evident by the ‘breastfeeding industry’).
-This economic, capitalist world bombards the vulnerable pregnant and emotional women with messages of “you need this item”, “your success depends on these products”, “your image will be improved with this” , preying on the sense of lost identity that comes with the transition into parenthood, a quick fix is a spot of retail therapy.
+Perhaps this culture of controlling birth is about job-creation and economic growth; if we rely on natural processes no one stands to make any money (though that doesn’t stop them trying, and ultimately undermining the natural processes as is evident by the ‘breastfeeding industry’).
+This economic, capitalist world bombards the vulnerable pregnant women with messages of “you need this item”, “your success depends on these products”, “your image will be improved with this” , preying on the sense of lost identity that comes with the transition into parenthood, a quick fix is a spot of retail therapy.
 Venture into a baby store, observe the sensory overload of products that will enhance your baby’s development/intelligence/health/well being or will free you from the shackles of baby wrangling.

 Those on the fringe who opt out of the mainstream cultural processes are of no economic value and therefore, have trouble finding the support and help they may need.
 If you venture into the mainstream to seek assistance, you will be questioned and undermined for going against the grain.
 Whether this be having the audacity to trust in natural birth and baby-led weaning, or to raise your own children without use of daycare, or (gulp) to educate them at home.